 are you a good fit for seaside?

-Many of Seaside's sustainability initiatives are in the start-up phase, while others have been in progress for awhile.
-We work on a wide array of local, regional and national programs and initiatives which create real world entrepreneriurial problem solving opportunities that are interesting, diverse and stimulating!
+Many of Seaside's initiatives are in the start-up phase, while others have been in progress for awhile.
+We work on a wide array of local, regional and national programs and initiatives which create real world entrepreneurial problem solving opportunities that are interesting, diverse and stimulating!
 Our interns are never bored because they’re given REAL and MEANINGFUL work.
 All internships are lead by educators that allow interns to be hands on and explore what they want which makes Seaside unique from other internships.

 Interns will not be limited to just one role; we encourage each intern to take advantage of the opportunity to explore a variety of roles & responsibilities.